anabelle2001/class-registration-assistant/docs/assignments/1 - Cover Sheet/cover-sheet.md

 WHO are unable to find sections relevant to them,

-THE class registration assistant is a tool that helps them discover
+THE Class Registration Assistant is a tool that helps them discover courses which:

-- Courses that satisfy degree requirements
-- Sections taught by professors that they enjoy
+i.   satisfy degree requirements, ii.  are taught by professors that they enjoy, iii. and are not full.
-- Sections that are not full

-UNLIKE the default class registration tool, which does not show whether a class counts towards one's degree
+this is UNLIKE the default class registration tool, which

-OUR product will incorporate graduation requirements into the system.
+iv.  *does not* show which classes meet degree requirements, and
+v.   *does not* show crowd-sourced professor feedback

-# 1. Potential Deliverables
+# 1. Deliverables
 ## 1.1 Section View
 A webpage that lists all sections meeting a certain criteria.
 Possible features include: